raspberrypilearning/apple-vs-tomato/en/step_5.md

 --- /collapse ---

-The training data is biased, as it is only trained on green apples.
+The training data is biased, as it only includes green apples.

 To reduce the bias, you need to add extra examples of apples to the 'Apple' class.

 --- task ---

-Download a folder of [more images of apples](https://drive.google.com/drive/folders/1OIuoG7go72c7QririIpykJ4tW-arrtfA){:target="_blank"}.
+Download a [folder of more images of apples](https://drive.google.com/drive/folders/1OIuoG7go72c7QririIpykJ4tW-arrtfA){:target="_blank"}.

 --- /task ---

 --- task ---

-Unzip the new images.
+Unzip the new folder.

 --- /task ---